MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-allow-multiple-selections-in-a-list-box.md

 ---

-# How to: Allow Multiple Selections in a List Box
+# Allow Multiple Selections in a List Box

 The following example uses the  **[MultiSelect](../../../api/Outlook.listbox.multiselect.md)** and **[Selected](../../../api/Outlook.listbox.selected.md)** properties to demonstrate how the user can select one or more items in a **[ListBox](../../../api/Outlook.listbox.md)**.
 The user specifies a selection method by choosing an option button and then selects an item(s) from the  **ListBox**.
 The user can display the selected items in a second  **ListBox** by clicking the **[CommandButton](../../../api/Outlook.commandbutton.md)**.